SAP-archive/teched2019-cloud-cf-product-list/docs/09_secure/README.md

 * We use placeholder to simplify the personalisation of the [Cloud Foundry application descriptor](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html), the `manifest.yml`.
 Adapt the variables `ID`, `LANDSCAPE_APPS_DOMAIN` and the others variables in the file [`/samples/vars.yml`](/samples/vars.yml) according to the application chosen (SpringBoot, Java, NodeJs) by using an editor of your choice.

-* Push the product-list together with the approuter application to your cloud foundry space:
+* In the `samples` folder push the product-list together with the approuter application to your cloud foundry space:
     ```
     D:
     cd D:\Files\Session\SEC364\teched2019-cloud-cf-product-list-teched2019\samples